GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

    <figcaption>A FedCM dialog showing multiple user accounts</figcaption>
 </figure>

-After the user signs in, sometimes the relying party (RP) requests the user to reauthenticate.
+After the user signs in, sometimes the relying party (RP) asks the user to reauthenticate.
 But the user may not be sure which account they've been using.
-If the RP could specify which account to sign in with, it will be easier for the user to pick an account.
-[Login hint](https://fedidcg.github.io/FedCM/#dom-identityproviderconfig-loginhint) is shipping in Chrome 116 and with that, the RP can narrow the list down to one.
+If the RP could specify which account to sign in with, it would be easier for the user to pick an account.
+[Login hint](https://fedidcg.github.io/FedCM/#dom-identityproviderconfig-loginhint) is shipping in Chrome 116 and with it, the RP can narrow the list down to one.

 This extension adds an array of `login_hints` in the [accounts list endpoint](/docs/privacy-sandbox/fedcm-developer-guide/#accounts-list-endpoint) response from the